hamzaqureshi96/Covid_virus/data/raw_data/README.md

 # Corona COVID-19 Project
 ## Description
-This github repo contains different approaches towards plotting **COVID-19** data adn prediction of new cases.
+This github repo contains different approaches towards plotting **COVID-19** data and prediction of new cases.

 ## Contribution
 You can contribute to this project.
 For cloning,